 Reuse was how our grandparents rolled.
 It just made sense.
 Stuff was precious and often hard to come by.
-As things have got cheaper and faster to make, we now dispose of them more frequently across a lifetime, than ever before.
+As things have got cheaper and faster to make, we now dispose of them more frequently than ever before.

-Now it’s about rethinking the take-make-waste mindset and understanding that what, and how we buy stuff impacts not just our hip pocket, but the entire planet.
+Sounds like time to rethink that old take-make-waste mindset, don't you think?
+It’s time to understand that what, and how we buy, impacts not just our hip pocket, but the entire planet too.

-Refuse unnecessary stuff.
-First things first, decline products which are over packaged and in quantities you will never be able to use.
-No one needs 14 copies of the Ray Hadley Christmas Album when honestly, one is probably too many, amirite?
-Politely let gifts that you don’t adore be re-gifted.
-And say no to single-use items so they remain with their place of purchase.
-Sure, you can throw a little sass as you do it.
+First things first, say no to products which are over packaged and in quantities you will never be able to use.
+No one needs 14 copies of the Ray Hadley Christmas Album when honestly, one is probably too many already.

-Maintain and prolong our good stuff by repair and refurbishing.
-Join a Men’s or (Wo)men’s Shed, sister.
+Join a Men or Women's Shed.
 Stitch those holes up.
 Sew a button back on it babe.
 Goddarn it, learn to darn it.
 There’s about a gazillion ways you can fix the stuff you have.
-It's so hot.
-It's Nana craft, but it’s also so very now.

 Multiply the good stuff by sharing and reusing.

 Find multiple functions for your stuff.
 Buy secondhand first.
 Sell your gear, give it away, donate it.
 Use a tool share, a car share, a house share (if you’re feeling brave).
 Sharing is caring and it's good for you, and your community.